bmit-maj/ClickUpTest/README.md

 # ClickUpTest
 Test

-commit this change with taskID in the commit message (82qury)
+commit this change with taskID in the commit message: CU-82qury[accepted]